Opportunity L.A.

 How do I make a deposit using Bill Pay?

-No, the funds are held by the City of Los Angeles for the student and cannot be counted as part of household income.
+No, since these accounts are held by the City of Los Angeles on behalf of the student, these funds will not be counted as income for purposes of eligibility for other benefits.

 What if I cannot find "OLA" as a merchant in my bank’s Bill Pay?